-Former president Jacob Zuma has denied having had a hand in removing former Government Communication and Information Systems (GCIS) chief executive Themba Maseko, for failing to cooperate with the controversial Gupta family over the state’s R600-million advertising budget.
+Former president Jacob Zuma has denied having a hand in removing former Government Communication and Information Systems CEO Themba Maseko, for failing to cooperate with the controversial Gupta family over the state’s R600-million advertising budget.

-On Tuesday, Zuma told the judicial commission of inquiry into state capture that now deceased former minister in the presidency Collins Chabane “could have used my name” when he told Maseko that the president had asked that the communications head should be removed or transferred from the post.
+Zuma told the commission on Tuesday that now deceased former minister in the presidency Collins Chabane “could have used my name” when he told Maseko that the president had asked that the communications head should be removed or transferred from the post.

 Zuma denied that he was behind Chabane’s removal, saying there were “issues” between Chabane and Maseko which led to his axing and that the minister could have “used my name”.

-He said the commission — chaired by Deputy Chief Justice Raymond Zondo — has also heard evidence just last week about how individuals “used my name”, referring to the evidence of Bruce Koloane, the ambassador to the Netherlands, who said he lied about the fact that Zuma had instructed him to allow the Guptas to land at the Waterkloof Airforce Base, a national key point.
+He said the commission has also heard evidence just last week about how individuals “used my name”, referring to the evidence of Bruce Koloane, the ambassador to the Netherlands, who said he lied about the fact that Zuma had instructed him to allow the Guptas to land at the Waterkloof Airforce Base, a national key point.

 “At times people use the names of the president.
 I am sure you had a witness here which said he was lying he never had any instructions from the president.
 I am sure that could happen with the ministers as well if the minister is finding it difficult to say to the DG: ‘I am now saying go, and use the name of the president’,” Zuma said.